 We have a rule, you see.
 There’s no declaring, “I hate [fill in the food]!” and then refusing to eat dinner.
 Our rule is that you have to at least try one bite of everything.

 And even though my kids don’t always love things on the first, second or fifth try, most of the time they come around.
 Those little taste buds just take a while.

 CHEESE ON A BURGER?
 NO WAY!

 (Seriously.)
-For a kid who eats string cheese like it’s going outta style, I’m always surprised when he only wants a plain burger.
+For a kid who eats string cheese like it’s going out of style, I was surprised when he was little and only wanted a plain burger.

-My son, however, does like cheese inside his burger.
+My son, however, did like cheese *inside* his burger.
 Who wouldn’t like that?

 Cheese Stuffed Sliders